zuozhenggh/learning-library/developer-library/apex/shopping-cart/creating-add-to-cart-page/7-creating-add-to-cart.md

     - Under Messages:
         - For When No Data Found - enter **There are no customer reviews yet.**

-## Task 4: Adding Items and Buttons
+## **STEP 4**: Adding Items and Buttons
-In this task, you will create four-page items:
+In this step, you will create four page items:
 - PRODUCT_ID: To get the product ID.
 - ACTION: To identify the action (Add / Edit / Delete)made for the customer.
-- QUANTITY: To permit customers to select the number of items to add or edit in the shopping cart.
+- QUANTITY: To allow customers to select the number of items to add or edit in the shopping cart.
-- SHOPPING\_CART\_ITEMS: To get the number of items (total) in the shopping cart after an action is made.
+- SHOPPING\_CART\_ITEMS: To get the quantity of items (total) in the shopping cart after an action is made.

 1. Navigate to the **Gallery Menu**.